RicoSuter/Namotion.Messaging/README.md

 Behavior:

+- Multiple queue receivers will process messages in parallel (competing consumers).
 - When `handleMessages` throws an exception, then the messages are abandoned and later reprocessed until they are moved to the dead letter queue.

 Dependencies: